-MUNSON's HammerHead™ Hammer Mills reduce a broad range of friable, non-friable and fibrous materials into particle sizes from one inch (25.4 mm) down to 200 mesh, determined by friability of the material.
+MUNSON's HammerHead™ Hammer Mills reduce an exceptionally wide range of friable, non-friable and fibrous materials into particle sizes from coarsepieces down to 200 mesh, determined by friability of the material.

 Centrifugal force causes pivoting hammers to stand at 90° to the rotating shaft, striking material in mid-air and smashing it at high speed against hardened breaker plate ridges until particles are sufficiently reduced to pass through a bed screen.